tritus/persist/README.md

     val previouslyCreatedPerson = Person(personId)
 }
 ```
+Example of usages can also be found in the `sample_app` module of this project.
 ___
 ##Limitations
 - Currently, this library does not support migration of saved data.
 This is my major priority.